 Congratulations to the 2020 winners

-Euodias E. Parker was a fun-spirited, hard-working educator, charismatic leader and entrepreneur who dedicated both her personal endeavors and professional career to empower and propel Baltimore city students to achieve greatness.
+Euodias E. Parker was a fun-spirited, hard-working educator, charismatic leader, and entrepreneur who dedicated both her personal endeavors and professional career to empower and propel Baltimore city students to achieve greatness.
 For more than thirty years, she taught some of the city’s most vulnerable, but talented students.
 She established training programs and coached them to ultimately become some of Baltimore’s most promising Emergency Medical Technicians (EMTs) and paramedics.

 At the conclusion of her heroic battle with cancer, her beloved nieces and nephews created the Euodias E. Parker Scholarship Fund to celebrate her life-long commitment to education and academic excellence.
 Her nieces and nephews created this fund to honor her legacy by providing opportunities for low-income students in Baltimore City to continue their pursuit of higher education.

 In Fall 2020, these Scholarships provided $3,000 merit-based awards to two high-performing students.
+Our 2021 Scholarship applications are now available.
+Apply here.

 2019: Bakari Mack, Paul Laurence Dunbar High School, attending University of Maryland